-Singapore gives four different categories for Countries and their pets.
-Category A is Australia, New Zealand, United Kingdom, Republic of Ireland.
+One of the most essential steps in importing dogs and cats to Singapore is arranging for quarantine upon arrival.
+Singapore gives four different categories for countries and their pets.
+Category A is Australia, New Zealand, the United Kingdom, and the Republic of Ireland.
 Category B is Austria, Belgium, Bermuda, Cayman Islands, Denmark, Finland, France, Germany, Hong Kong, Iceland, Italy, Japan, Jersey, Liechtenstein, Luxembourg, New Caledonia, Norway, Portugal, Sweden, The Netherlands, Switzerland, USA (Guam & Hawaii only).

-For category C, the countries are Canada, Cyprus, Estonia, Greece, Latvia, Republic of Korea, Slovakia, Slovenia, Spain, Taiwan, USA (Except Guam & Hawaii) and these generally have 10 days quarantine upon arrival (30 days if rabies vaccines done at some times).
+For category C, the countries are Canada, Cyprus, Estonia, Greece, Latvia, the Republic of Korea, Slovakia, Slovenia, Spain, Taiwan, USA (Except Guam & Hawaii), and these generally have 10 days of quarantine upon arrival (30 days if rabies vaccines done at some times).

-Category D countries are all the rest, requiring 30 days quarantine upon arrival, and a minimum waiting period of six months from the first rabies vaccination.
-So, if you come from USA, it’s likely that your pet will need to be quarantined when they first enter Singapore.
+Category D countries are all the rest, requiring a quarantine period of 30 days upon arrival and a minimum waiting period of six months from the first rabies vaccination.
+So, if you come from the USA, it’s likely that your pet will need to be quarantined when they first enter Singapore.
 This is to ensure that your pet isn’t bringing in any diseases that may affect other animals in the country.